fooltowise/fooltowise.github.io/about.md

 I quickly realized that what I initially thought was only about maths and money would very quickly drift towards more philosophical questions!

 I needed someone who could help me to think about these themes.
 But fortunately, I was far to be the first person asking these questions.
-From ancient stoic philosopher to contemporary role models like Charlie Munger and Naval Ravikant, I discovered new frameworks to help me think in my everyday life about these difficult questions.
+From ancient stoic philosophers to contempory rolemodels like Charlie Munger and Naval Ravikant, I discovered new frameworks to help me think in my everyday life about these difficult questions.

 This website is a documentation of my discovery of these frameworks, and how I apply them in my life to stay away from stupid mistakes and try to lean towards a wiser life.

 ## What should you expect from this blog?

 Good question, dear reader.
-My  purpose in writing this blog is to expose my thought process, so I can discuss it with you afterward.
+My purpose in writing this site is to expose my thought process, so I can discuss it with you afterward.

 My blog will thus allow me to:

-- Learn about many topics, mainly about how to live a good live and make better decisions
+- **Learn about many topics**, mainly about how to live a good live and make better decisions
-- Meet people with a similar mindset.
-Where are you guys?
+- **Meet people with a similar mindset.** Looking forward discussing with you guys!
-- Discover people who are much farther down the road through their personal journey towards worldly wisdom.
+- **Discover people who are much farther down the road** through their personal journey towards worldly wisdom.
-- Highlight my stupid mistakes when they occur, so that other people can learn from them.
+- **Highlight my stupid mistakes when they occur**, so that other people can learn from them.
-- Sharpen my mind.
-Explaining a topic to someone else is learning it a second time.
+- **Sharpen my mind.** Explaining a topic to someone else is learning it a second time.

 ---